lenasano/react-edge-functions-split/Readme.md

-# React on the Edge with Split
+# React at the Edge with Split

 [`sveltekit-on-the-edge`](https://sveltekit-on-the-edge.vercel.app/) but on top of React.
 It uses `esbuild` for bundling and [Vercel Edge Functions](https://vercel.com/edge) for SSR.